This past weekend, most of the United States switched to “Daylight Saving Time” (DST). This is a major hassle and source of many personal irritations:

 Each time-device that is plugged into an electrical outlet could read that signal and adjust its time.
 (This would help greatly after a power outage as well.)
 True, that would require a bit more electronic circuitry and programming, thereby slightly increasing the cost of each device, but it would definitely be worth it.
 That would leave cars and battery clocks to be dealt with, both of which could be addressed via satellite feed, as is the case with my “atomic clock” that syncs with an orbiting satellite.

 Lastly, adjusting the time, especially in the spring, throws me off my biological sleep balance.
-This lasts for up to a week and is much more disconcerting than jet lag.
-I’d share more about this, but first I need to go take a nap.
+This usually lasts for up to a week and is much more disconcerting than jet lag.

 Do you like this post?
 Want to read more?
 Check out Peter’s book, Woodpecker Wars: Discovering the Spirituality of Every Day Life, available wherever books are sold.